-27. A land tenure reform ordinance was enacted at the end of 2006 to ensure that every islander was entitled to an allocation of house, garden, orchard and forestry land.
-According to the administering Power, this will be reviewed in the near future.
+30. A land tenure reform ordinance was enacted at the end of 2006 to ensure that every islander was entitled to an allocation of house, garden, orchard and forestry land.
+According to the administering Power, work is ongoing to ensure that records are complete, after which further reforms may be identified as necessary and/or desirable.
 More detailed information on land distribution issues is provided in the 2005 working paper (A/AC.109/2005/10).